hai-vr/Just1Int7Toggles/README.md

 ## How to use

-Use the *Just 1 Int 7 Toggles Compiler* to configure items to toggle, which will add the face expression layers into your FX animator.
+Use the *Just 1 Int 7 Toggles Compiler* to configure items to toggle, which will add the layers into your FX animator.

-If you wish to have multiple sets of face expressions, add additional *Combo Gesture Activity* in the *Combo Gesture Compiler* so that you can switch between them using the Action menu (or other means).

 ### Just 1 Int 7 Toggles Compiler